tc39/proposal-record-tuple/README.md

 JSON.stringify(#[true, #{ a: #[1, 2, 3] }]); // '[true,{"a":[1,2,3]}]'
 ```

+## JSON.parseImmutable

+We propose to add `JSON.parseImmutable` so we can extract a Record/Tuple type out of a JSON string instead of an Object/Array.

+The signature of `JSON.parseImmutable` is identical to `JSON.parse` with the only change being in the return type that is now a Record or a Tuple.

 ## `Record` prototype

 The `Record` prototype is an empty object.